lokesh888-tamu/ML-Voting-Behavior-Analysis/README.md

 # Machine Learning Analysis of County-Level Voting Behavior

 ## Project Overview
 This study explores socio-economic and educational factors influencing voting patterns across U.S. counties using machine learning techniques.
-Using data from the 2020 Presidential Election, Harvard Dataverse, and USDA Economic Research Service, we analyzed how factors such as urbanization, income, and education levels impact county-level political preferences.
+Using data from the 2020 Presidential Election, Harvard Dataverse, and USDA Economic Research Service, I analyzed how factors such as urbanization, income, and education levels impact county-level political preferences.

 ## Key Findings
 - Bachelor's Degree percentage emerged as the strongest predictor of voting behavior